24 Feb 3 Cavity Treatment Options for Children

 1. Dental Fillings

-There are several treatment options for children with tooth decay.
-The type of treatment they require will depend on the severity of the damage.
 In most cases, dental fillings are all your child or toddler will need to treat their cavities.
 Dental fillings can treat cavities in both adult and baby teeth.

 If you’ve ever had a filling yourself, you can explain to your child exactly what to expect.
 The dentist will numb your child’s mouth and remove the tooth decay.
-Then they will fill the hole left by the tooth decay with white composite resin.
+Then they will fill the hole left by the decay with tooth-colored composite resin.
 If your child has multiple cavities, it may help to schedule several appointments so they won’t have to spend too long in the dentist’s chair at one time.

 2. Dental Crown